 A Day in the Life of a SIMS Student

 The course will be delivered in a blended distance learning format.
 This will include online live group sessions via Zoom*; hands-on practice with materials either at the SIMS training center or at a school in the students vicinity; online distance learning modules; observation of children in public settings and Montessori settings.
-Three times during the year, students are required to attend in person classes in Phoenix.
+Three times during the year, students are required to attend in person classes in Phoenix or Albuquerque.
 See the above schedule for more information

 We will meet online via Zoom* 3 evenings per week during the Blocks listed below: